Arbitrary interventions on abandoned rocks – 3 | Unique Variant

 About Diego Brambilla

-Diego Brambilla is an Italian artist, based between London and Zürich, who graduated from the London College of Communication with an MA in photography in 2015.
-Previous education includes a BA in Sociology and a diploma in Film Direction.
+Diego Brambilla is an Italian and Swiss artist, based in Zürich.
+He completed his MA in Photography at the London College of Communication, University of the Arts London, in 2015, following a BA in Sociology and a diploma in Film Direction.

 Lives and works in Zürich